Masseter muscle

-In human anatomy, the masseter is one of the muscles of mastication.
+In anatomy, the masseter is one of the muscles of mastication.
 Found only in mammals, it is particularly powerful in herbivores to facilitate chewing of plant matter.
 The most obvious muscle of mastication is the masseter muscle, since it is the most superficial and one of the strongest.

 Structure

 The masseter is a thick, somewhat quadrilateral muscle, consisting of three heads, superficial, deep and coronoid.
 The fibers of superficial and deep heads are continuous at their insertion.

 Superficial head

-The superficial head, the larger, arises by a thick, tendinous aponeurosis from the temporal process of the zygomatic bone, and from the anterior two-thirds of the inferior border of the zygomatic arch.
+The superficial head, the larger, arises by a thick, tendinous aponeurosis from the zygomatic process of the maxilla, the temporal process of the zygomatic bone and from the anterior two-thirds of the inferior border of the zygomatic arch.
 Its fibers pass inferior and posterior, to be inserted into the angle of the mandible and inferior half of the lateral surface of the ramus of the mandible.

 Deep head

 The deep head is much smaller, and more muscular in texture.
 It arises from the posterior third of the lower border and from the whole of the medial surface of the zygomatic arch.
 Its fibers pass downward and forward, to be inserted into the upper half of the ramus as high as the coronoid process of the mandible.
 The deep head of the muscle is partly concealed, anteriorly, by the superficial portion.
 Posteriorly, it is covered by the parotid gland.